garris/TremulaJS/README.md

 The TremulaJS project began as an exercise to create an Apple-style momentum-scroller for Javascript.
 The project eventually grew into a tool able to synthesize live visual content feeds into compelling path-based interactions.

-TremulaJS has been extensively tested and is compatible with all recent versions of iOS Safari, Chrome, OS X Safari, FF, IE. TremulaJS is currently in use on Art.com.
+TremulaJS has been extensively tested and is compatible with all recent versions of iOS Safari, Chrome, OS X Safari, FF, IE. The component is currently in use on Art.com.

 TremulaJS was developed by [Garris Shipon](http://garriss.wordpress.com/) at [Art.com Labs](http://art.com/).
 Open Sourced under The MIT License